 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Council Member Macias was elected to the Huntington Park City Council in March 2013.
-Two years after her election, she was voted by her peers to serve as the Mayor of Huntington Park for the 2015-2016 term, making her the youngest Mayor in the history of the City.
+Council Member Macias was elected to the Huntington Park City Council in March 2013, and re-elected to a second four year term on March 2017.
+Two years after her first election, she was voted by her peers to serve as the Mayor of Huntington Park for the 2015-2016 term, making her the youngest Mayor in the history of the City.

 Council Member Karina Macias grew up in Huntington Park as the only child of immigrant parents.
 She attended Middleton Elementary School and Gage Middle School, where she had great teachers that taught her the values of community service and civic engagement.

 She earned her Bachelor’s Degree in Political Science and Psychology, with a minor in International Studies from Mount St. Mary’s University in Los Angeles.
 Passionate about global issues, she then went on to earn her Master’s Degree in International Studies from Chapman University.

 Determined to utilize her degrees in a way that made her community better, upon graduation Ms. Macias began working with the Sisters of St. Joseph as an Assistant Justice Coordinator for the Social Justice Office where she provided educational services on a variety of social justice topics to the Sisters within the Los Angeles Province for 5 years.
 Additionally, she managed an emergency monetary assistance fund and co-chaired the Southern California Partners for Global Justice group.
 Her career has given her the community outreach skills that she uses on the City Council, as well as a profound understanding of local government and the importance of transparency in policymaking and governance.
 Currently she works as a Home Care Provider and is a member of SEIU 2015.